- ABOUT

 Early intervention helps prevent the worsening of the condition, potentially avoiding severe health problems, relationship breakdowns, or legal issues.

-Treatment plays a crucial role at every stage of alcoholism, and its approach varies depending on the individual’s needs and where they are in the disorder’s progression.
+Treatment plays a crucial role at every stage of recovery, and its approach varies depending on the individual’s needs and where they are in the disorder’s progression.

 For those in the early stages, treatment can be highly effective in stopping the progression to more severe stages.